 There is also some retrospective data implicating the use of household cleaners with an increased risk of breast cancer.

-Cleaning products health risks: allergic reactions and skin irritation
+Health risks of cleaning products: allergic reactions and skin irritation

 It is possible to be allergic to almost anything, and there are many reported cases of people being allergic to ingredients in cleaning products.
 Home cleaning products can cause some people to suffer mild to severe allergic reactions of the skin, eyes and lungs.
 In rare cases, these reactions can be very serious and require hospitalization.